jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-llm-qwen2.51.5b-generated.md

 What does the `max-headers` attribute in an Undertow server listener configuration primarily ensure?

 ## syntax of the operation to get the `undertow` `server` `https-listener` `max-parameters`
-What is the significance of setting a limit on the maximum number of parameters that will be parsed for an undertow server?
-How does this protection apply to different types of input, and what factors determine the effective total parameter count?

-Generate Question:

 How should you configure the `max-parameters` attribute in Undertow's `https-listener` to ensure it adequately protects against potential hash vulnerabilities while allowing a reasonable number of parameters for processing?

 ## syntax of the operation to get the `undertow` `server` `https-listener` `max-post-size`